fission/fission.io/content/en/docs/installation/authentication.md

 title: "Authentication"
 weight: 40
 description: >
-  Guide to setup basic authentication with Fission
+  Guide to set up basic authentication with Fission
 ---

 ## Authentication in Fission